DevCycleHQ/java-server-sdk/README.md

 api.setProvider(devCycleClient.getOpenFeatureProvider());
 ```

-You can find instructions on how to use it here: [DevCycle Java SDK OpenFeature Provider](OpenFeature.md)
+You can find additional instructions on how to use it here: [DevCycle Java SDK OpenFeature Provider](OpenFeature.md)

 ## Usage

-To find usage documentation, visit our docs for [Local Bucketing](https://docs.devcycle.com/docs/sdk/server-side-sdks/java-local) and [Cloud Bucketing](https://docs.devcycle.com/docs/sdk/server-side-sdks/java-cloud)
+To find usage documentation, visit our docs for [Local Bucketing](https://docs.devcycle.com/sdk/server-side-sdks/java-local/java-local-usage) and [Cloud Bucketing](https://docs.devcycle.com/sdk/server-side-sdks/java-cloud/java-cloud-usage)

 ## Logging